Role of Child Support Services

 Calendar Settings in a CSS Courtroom

-CSS cases must be heard by a Commissioner and will be calendared in a particular courtroom on the basis of the last two digits of the Superior Court case number.
-Cases ending in digits 00-49 will be in Department L51 and cases ending in digits 50-99 will be in L54.
+CSS cases must be heard by a Commissioner and are calendared in a particular courtroom based on the last two digits of the Superior Court case number.
+Cases ending in digits 00-49 are calendared in Department L51 and cases ending in digits 50-99 are calendared in Department L54.

 Monday through Thursday Calendar